Acts 22:16 "And now why are you waiting? Arise and be baptised, and wash away your sins, calling on the name of the Lord" (NKJV)

 In the case of a baby or young child, the baptismal vows are taken by one or both parents, one of whom would normally be a member of the church.
 If neither parent is a church member, another member of their family, who is a church member, may take the vows in their place, providing they are prepared to undertake the Christian upbringing of the child.

-The Minister would be glad to have a conversation with you about Baptism.
-She would let you know the vows you would need to take and then determine whether Baptism is right for you.
-The Church does offer a service of Thanksgiving and Blessing following the birth of a child but this is not Baptism.
+The Kirk would be glad to have a conversation with you about Baptism, the vows you would need to take and then determine whether Baptism is right for you.
+The Kirk does offer a service of Thanksgiving and Blessing following the birth of a child but this is not Baptism.

 Baptism is sometimes referred to as Christening.
 They are one and the same religious act.